NathanielB123/TT/README.md

-Some experiments with mechanised metatheory of type theory.
+## Some experiments in mechanised metatheory of type theory

 ### Finished: